grumdrig/slog/pqvm.md

 consists of two parts:

 * opcode: An unsigned 6-bit integer value
-* argument: A signed 10-bit integer value
+* operand: A signed 10-bit integer value

 The two are encoded in a 16 instruction by the bitwise operation:

-	opcode | (argument << 6)
+	opcode | (operand << 6)

-In the case where the argument has value -512 (hexadecimal 0x200), before executing the instruction, the top value is removed from the stack and used as the argument instead.
+In the case where the operand has value -512 (hexadecimal 0x200), before executing the instruction, the top value is removed from the stack and used as the operand instead.
 That is, in pseudocode:

-	argument = MEMORY[SP]
+	operand = MEMORY[SP]
 	SP = SP + 1

 Following this, PC is incremented.
 Then the instruction is executed in an